Value-added tax (VAT)

 As noted above, the obligation to remit payroll tax (in its entirety) remains with the employer.
 Additionally, the cap on total remuneration subject to payroll tax has been raised from BMD 750,000 to BMD 900,000.

-Additionally, the new Bermuda Budget eliminates the employer portion of payroll tax for all disabled employees and implements an annual charge of BMD 1,000 to taxi operators to be settled upon registration.
+Additionally, the employer portion of payroll tax for all disabled employees has been eliminated, and an annual charge of BMD 1,000 to taxi operators to be settled upon registration has been implemented.

 Bermuda’s contributory pension scheme requires employers to make monthly contributions to the Contributory Pensions Fund for every employee above 17 years of age for each week in which the employee works more than four hours.
 An employer must ensure that each qualifying employee registers with the department and obtains a social insurance number.
 Civil and criminal penalties may apply to employers for failure to register or pay in for each qualifying employee.